OthmanDev/DM-assignment/README.md

 # DM Assignment

-## Introduction

-Briefly introduce the project, its purpose, and its goals.

 ## Technologies Used

-List the technologies, frameworks, and libraries used in the project.
+The technologies, frameworks, and libraries used in the project.
 For example:

 - Nuxt.js 3
 - Vue.js 3